openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 [LinuxJournal/Bruce Byfield: Working with Frames and Objects in Scribus](http://www.linuxjournal.com/content/working-frames-and-objects-scribus)

-â€œA Scribus document consists of a series of objects that are added to a page, and contained within a frame.
+“A Scribus document consists of a series of objects that are added to a page, and contained within a frame.
 In addition to the usual cut, copy, and paste functions available in most applications, frames in Scribus share a general set of editing attributes and, so far as possible, the same set of properties.
 As you can see from the